 To help you keep costs low, we can form your new LLC for free (+ state fee).
 Your cleaning equipment and products may range from $300 to $600.
 High-quality, commercial-quality vacuum cleaners can cost hundreds of dollars, but all-purpose cleaning solutions can be as affordable as a few dollars.
 Brooms, mops, and other basic dusting supplies can be procured for less than $50.

-Don’t neglect advertising, marketing, and labor costs either.
+Don’t neglect advertising and marketing for your cleaning business, and labor costs.
 Expect to invest at least $200 for print and online marketing, such as printing business cards and setting up a basic website.
 Typical cleaning job labor costs start at an hourly rate of $12 per employee.
 Adjust depending on prevailing rates in your area.

 No matter the scale of your business, starting up will cost money.
 How you fund your cleaning business startup costs is a crucial decision: